Tomash667/carpg/doc/script.md

 Properties:

+* Box entryArea - readonly, building entry area, only some buildings have this.
 * Vec3 unitPos - readonly, unit spawn pos.
-* float unitRot - readonly, unit spawn rot.
+* float rot - readonly, building rotation.
+* bool canEnter - can player enter this building, only some buildings allow to change this (inn/hall).

 ### Encounter type
 Special encounter on world map.